kaixindelele/RHER/README.md

 # RHER: (Ralay-HER)
 The official code for paper “[Relay Hindsight Experience Replay: Continual Reinforcement Learning for Robot Manipulation Tasks with Sparse Rewards](https://arxiv.org/abs/2208.00843)”

+If this paper is accepted, I will release the code for the pytorch version immediately~

 ## Update!!!
 The multi-objects manipulation has been solved!

 RHER can learn the stack task just within 300 (epoch) * 50 (episode) * 50 (step) = **750 k steps**, which means that RHER is the fastest model-free RL algorithm for these tasks.